Be Like Me

 "Be Like Me" is a song by American rapper Lil Pump featuring fellow American rapper Lil Wayne from the former's second studio album, Harverd Dropout (2019).
 It was released for digital download and streaming as the album's seventh single on February 21, 2019 by Tha Lights Global and Warner Records.
 Written alongside producer CBMix, the song sees Lil Pump calling out the rappers copying his style while Lil Wayne looks at how he birthed a generation of them.

 "Be Like Me" was mostly praised by music critics, with some seeing it among the best tracks on Harverd Dropout.
 An accompanying music video for the song was released on the same day.
 Directed by Sophie Muller, the visual is reminiscent of the video for Eminem's "The Real Slim Shady" (2000) and sees Lil Pump leading an army of people that want to be like him.
-The song charted in the United States, Ireland and Canada in 2019.
+The song charted in the United States, Ireland, New Zealand, and Canada.
 For promotion, Lil Pump performed it on Jimmy Kimmel Live! in February 2019.